Creating a conversation immediately starts accumulating usage.

 Creating a conversation is ‘starting the call’.
 Imagine you create a Zoom call and join the meeting- that’s what happens when you create a conversation.

 In response to creating a conversation, you receive a meeting URL (that looks like this: https://tavus.daily.co/ca980e2e).
-You or your participant can directly join this link and be put into a video conferencing room where you can immediately start conversing with the digital twin.
+You or your participant can directly join this link and be put into a video conferencing room where you can immediately start conversing with the replica.
 However, you do not have to use this meeting UI.
 You can create a completely custom UI or access the raw streams.

 Daily is our WebRTC provider.
 You do not have to create a Daily account.
 We have partnered with Daily to allow you to get an end to end solution without having to worry about WebRTC.
 You can build a completely custom application with CVI while accessing the Daily streams like you would with WebRTC.